 Are you concerned about the amount of inheritance tax your children will pay when you eventually pass on?

 House values in Essex have increased by a large amount over the last few years and are likely to increase by higher than average over the coming years.
-While you are probably quite pleased by this is you own a home in Essex the fact is that unless you take action it is likely a large amount of the gain made will go to the taxman in Inheritance tax.
+While you are probably quite pleased by this if you own a home in Essex, the fact is that unless you take action it is likely a large amount of the gain made will go to the taxman in Inheritance tax.

 We are specialist inheritance tax advisers near Essex